MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/my-sites-overview.md

 ### Tasks

 Displays tasks assigned to the user.
-This is only visible to the owner of the My Site page.
+These tasks are only visible to the owner of the My Site page.

 The tasks can be viewed based on importance, status (active), whether they are completed, recently added, or personal.